Bacillus cereus: Pathogenesis

 B. cereus is responsible for a minority of foodborne illnesses (2–5%), causing severe nausea, vomiting, and diarrhea.
-Bacillus foodborne illnesses occur due to survival of the bacterial endospores when infected food is not, or is inadequately, cooked.
+Bacillus foodborne illnesses occur due to survival of the bacterial endospores when contaminated food is not, or is inadequately, cooked.
 Cooking temperatures less than or equal to 100 C allow some B. cereus spores to survive.
 This problem is compounded when food is then improperly refrigerated, allowing the endospores to germinate.
 Cooked foods not meant for either immediate consumption or rapid cooling and refrigeration should be kept at temperatures below 10 C or above 50 C. Germination and growth generally occur between 10 °C and 50 °C, though some strains can grow at low temperatures, and Bacillus cytotoxicus strains have been shown to grow at temperatures up to 52 C. Bacterial growth results in production of enterotoxins, one of which is highly resistant to heat and acids (pH levels between 2 and 11); ingestion leads to two types of illness: diarrheal and emetic (vomiting) syndrome.
 The enterotoxins produced by B. cereus have beta-hemolytic activity.